ex po sé

 David gives the testimony at “Epicenter 2008” gathering of Christians

-in Jerusalem, the invited guest of Joel Rosenberg.
+the invited guest of Joel Rosenberg.

 Ortiz son, Elad (20) is standing to the left behind David.